-District-owned storage areas assigned for student use, such as lockers and desks, may be routinely inspected.
-Such inspections may be conducted to ensure maintenance of proper sanitation, to check mechanical conditions and safety and to reclaim overdue library books, texts or other instructional materials, property or equipment belonging to the district.
+District-owned storage areas assigned for student use, such as lockers and desks, may be routinely inspected at any time.
+Such inspections may be conducted to ensure the maintenance of proper sanitation, to check mechanical conditions and safety and to reclaim overdue library books, texts or other instructional materials, property or equipment belonging to the district.
 The student will generally be permitted to be present during the inspection.